 APIs are standards for application data interchange, just as protocols are standards for network data interchange.
 Without them, software developers would have a much harder time writing code to get information from platforms or apps they want to access.

-API Definition and Functionality
+Understanding the Definition and Functionality of an API

 When running on a server, an API is a set of coded routines that receives requests from and sends responses to other programs.
 API designers implement that code through standardized programming statements that expose functions that make sense for accessing the platform in question.